roomo7time/nnguide/README.md

 ### Dataset

-To set up dataset folder structures, refer to `README.md` in the `config` folder.
+To set up dataset folder structures, refer to `README.md` in the `./dataloaders` folder.

 #### 1. Download ImageNet-1k:
 Download `ILSVRC2012_img_train.tar` and `ILSVRC2012_img_val.tar` from the official ImageNet [website]().
 And use `./dataloaders/assets/extract_ILSVRC.sh` to unzip the zip files.